Use Case case study

 • Individual puts the baggage for check-in and stickers

-• Shows the ticket to the booking clerk at the booking counte
+• Shows the ticket to the booking clerk at the booking counter

 • The booking clerk enters the PNR number and verifies the data

-• The booking clerk asks for an ID card and verifies
+• Booking clerk asks for ID card and verifies

-• The passenger puts the baggage and the weight is checked by the booking clerk
+• The passenger puts the baggage and the weight is checked by booking clerk.

 • The baggage stickers are printed and attached to the baggage